What Gas Bleaches Litmus Paper

 Dye (colored) + Cl₂ → Dye⁺ (colorless) + 2Cl⁻

 This equation shows the oxidation of the litmus dye (represented as Dye) by chlorine (Cl₂).
-The dye loses electrons, becoming a colorless ion (Dye⁺), while chlorine gains electrons, forming chloride ions (Cl⁻).
+That's why the dye loses electrons, becoming a colorless ion (Dye⁺), while chlorine gains electrons, forming chloride ions (Cl⁻).
 The specific chemical structure of the dye and the precise reaction mechanism are complex, depending on the exact composition of the litmus paper.
-However, the core principle remains the same: the oxidation of the color-causing components of the dye.
+Still, the core principle remains the same: the oxidation of the color-causing components of the dye.

 Similarly, reactions with ozone and nitrogen dioxide follow the same basic redox principles: